 Perhaps the greatest virtue of plantation shutters is their versatility.
 They can be used to treat windows of any shape or size, add privacy to doors and create movable barriers between zones in the home or office.

-Yes, they come in many sizes and colors, and each style has its benefits and advantages:
+Plantation shutters come in many sizes and colors, and each style has its benefits and advantages

 Normandy Shutters are an excellent option if you need something that’ll take a bit of a hammering.
 This beautiful hardwood is ideal for staining or painting and has excellent resistance to bowing or warping.

-Shutters are the perfect finishing touch for bathrooms, laundries and pool areas.
-And Woodbury shutters are the perfect type of shutter to use!
-Available in a huge range of colors and louver widths, this man-made product comprises a timber core with a synthetic casing, making it ideal for use in high moisture zones.
-Extremely robust and resistant to wear and tear, these shutters are guaranteed to maintain their color (and they’re super easy to clean too!).
+Shutters are the perfect finishing touch for bathrooms, laundries and pool areas, and Woodbury shutters are the perfect type of shutter to use!
+Available in a huge range of colours and louvre widths, this man-made product comprises a timber core with a synthetic casing, making it ideal for use in high moisture zones.
+Extremely robust and resistant to wear and tear, these shutters are guaranteed to maintain their colour (and they’re super easy to clean too!).

 Where did Plantation Shutters come from?

-Before we finish off, let’s take a quick peep at the history of this popular window covering.
+The history of this popular window covering is fun and interesting.
 Shutters have been part of home decor for thousands of years.
-Dating back to medieval times, and their benefits have been proven by many, many generations: light control, privacy, airflow, and security, to name a few.
+Dating back to medieval times, their benefits have been proven by many, many generations: light control, privacy, airflow and security to name a few.
 Believe it or not, the very first shutters were made from marble!

-The concept of shutters was introduced to America as European colonization spread in across that nation, and many mansion owners of the southern cotton plantations adopted this style of window treatments, hence the name plantation shutters.
-Typically designed with wider blades and painted white, these are the shutters we are most familiar with today.
+The concept of shutters was introduced to America as European colonization spread across the nation.
+Many mansion owners of the southern cotton plantations adopted this style of window treatments, hence the name plantation shutters.
+Typically designed with wider blades and painted white, Plantation Shuuters are the shutters we are most familiar with today.

 The team at Complete Blinds can help you choose shutters that are perfect for your home or office area.
 Call us today on (02) 8824 7975 and have a chat with our one of our staff members.